EEtele/SapiTrello-csoport-11/README.md

 ## Commands
 ### Instance (Commands that can be used from anywhere)
-* Use keyboard combinations instead of commands
+* Use keyboard combinations and arrows instead of commands
 	` ezMode`

 ### User